Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Associated with varicose veins

-• Skin around the ulcer is pigmented
+• The skin around the ulcer is pigmented

 Diseases Of The Arteries Veins And Lymphatic System Viva Voce